-During cystoscopy, the physician examines the lining of the bladder to determine if there are any abnormalities.
+During cystoscopy, the clinician examines the lining of the bladder to determine whether there are any abnormalities.
 If abnormal tissue is seen, a biopsy can be taken.
-The biopsy is examined with a microscope to determine if abnormal or cancerous cells are present.
+The biopsy is examined with a microscope to determine whether abnormal or cancerous cells are present.

 TREATMENT OF BLOOD IN THE URINE

-There is no specific treatment for hematuria.
-Rather, treatment is aimed at the underlying cause, if a cause can be determined.
+There is no one specific treatment for all cases of hematuria.
+Rather, treatment is aimed at the specific underlying cause, if a cause can be determined.
 (See "Patient information: Urinary tract infections in adolescents and adults (Beyond the Basics)" and "Patient information: Kidney stones in adults (Beyond the Basics)" and "Patient information: Glomerular disease overview (Beyond the Basics)" and "Patient information: Chronic kidney disease (Beyond the Basics)".)

 Follow-up testing — If no underlying cause for hematuria is found during the initial evaluation, follow-up urine testing and blood pressure monitoring may be recommended every three to six months.

 This is especially true if you are at increased risk for bladder cancer.
 A number of factors can increase your risk of bladder cancer, including being older than 50 years, smoking cigarettes and other tobacco products, and exposure to certain industrial chemicals.
 (See "Patient information: Bladder cancer diagnosis and staging (Beyond the Basics)".)